sourced-bvba/blog/_posts/2019-06-23-setting-up-kubernetes.md

 ---
 layout: post
 category : article
-title: "Setting up a flexible Kubernetes environment"
+title: "Setting up a flexible Kubernetes environment with an universal HTTPS ingress"
 comments: true
 tags : [kubernetes]
-hidden: true
 ---

 In this cloud-native era, one cannot miss the importance of Kubernetes.
 It has become a somewhat de facto standard to deploy containerized application in enterprise environments.
 But the knowledge of many is limited to the abstract principles of the platform, or they have played around with minikube or k3s.
 But what does it take to create a multi cluster environment which is also fairly easy to maintain.